cschladetsch/PyLocalEnsemble/Readme.md

 python alice.py
 ```

-That's it.
 On first run it installs everything missing, then opens the browser at `http://localhost:8000`.

 ---